 Each fentanyl tablet is individually sealed in a child-resistant blister package.
 Do not open the package until you are ready to use this medication.
 If your mouth is dry, take a sip of water before taking this medication, but make sure your hands are dry before touching the tablet.
 To open the package, pull apart one of the blister units by tearing it along the perforations.
 Peel back the foil starting at the unsealed area and gently remove the tablet.
 Do not try to push the tablet out through the foil as this will damage the tablet.

 Place the tablet under the tongue on the floor of your mouth right away.
 If your prescribed dose is more than one tablet, spread them out on the floor of your mouth, but do not use more than 4 tablets at one time.
 Do not eat or drink anything until the tablet has dissolved and you can no longer feel it in your mouth.
 After 30 minutes, if there is any fentanyl left in your mouth you may have a glass of water to help swallow any left over medicine.
-Do not break, cut, crush, chew, suck or swallow this medication, as it will not be as effective.
+Do not break, cut, crush, chew, suck, or swallow this medication.
+Do not dissolve fentanyl tablets outside of the mouth.

 It is important to take this medication exactly as prescribed by your doctor.